-Our outstanding lock-up agreements signed in connection with the IPO will expire on August 11, 2015.
-After those lock-up agreements expire, up to an additional 5,650,294 shares of common stock may be eligible for sale in the public market.
-Of these shares of our common stock, 4,788,175 shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act, however, all of these shares of common stock held by our directors and executive officers will be subject to further lock-up agreements entered into in connection with this offering, which lock-up agreements will expire 90 days from the date of this prospectus (with the exception of up to 1% of the total outstanding shares of common stock beneficially owned by our director Thomas Balland, which may be sold during the 90 day lock-up period).
-In addition, shares of common stock that are either subject to outstanding options or reserved for future issuance under our employee benefit plans will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 under the Securities Act.
+We expect that the lock-up agreements pertaining to the IPO will expire 180 days from the date of effectiveness of our Registration Statement on Form S-1, or February 12, 2015.
+After the lock-up agreements expire, up to an additional 5,650,294 shares of common stock will be eligible for sale in the public market of which 4,788,175 shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.
+In addition, shares of common stock that are either subject to outstanding options or reserved for future issuance under our employee benefit plans will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
 If these additional shares of common stock are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.